 Joneses’ empowering message is one that you don’t come across often.

 Our beloved marketing gun and cat-lover, Kate, can attest to this too.
 Last year, she joined The New Joneses at Pako Festa in Geelong.
-Check out the 5 lessons she learnt about tiny houses and sustainable living.

 Over the years, Tamara says The New Joneses has changed pretty dramatically.
 What started as Buy Nothing New Month - which focuses on challenging yourself not to buy new non-essentials for a month - has branched out into all aspects of